 In most cases, yes.
 Certain services, like yearly screening mammograms, don't require a referral.
-Check with the plan for more information.

 - A plan must limit membership to these groups: 1) people who live in certain institutions (like nursing homes) or who require nursing care at home, or 2) people who are eligible for both Medicare and Medicaid, or 3) people who have specific chronic or disabling conditions (like diabetes, End-Stage Renal Disease, HIV/AIDS, chronic heart failure, or dementia).
-Plans may further limit membership. - Plans will coordinate the services and providers you need to help you stay healthy and follow doctors' or other health care providers' orders. - Visit Medicare.gov/find-a-plan to see if there are SNPs available in your area.
+Plans may further limit membership. - Plans will coordinate the services and providers you need to help you stay healthy and follow doctors' or other health care providers' orders. - Visit Medicare.gov/find-a-plan to see if there are SNPs available in your area. - If you need more information than what's listed on this page, check with the plan.